ewencedr/particle_fm/README.md

 python src/train.py experiment=experiment_name.yaml
 ```

-You can override any parameter from command line like this
+You can override any parameter from the command line like this

 ```bash
 python src/train.py trainer.max_epochs=20 data.batch_size=64